AaltoPML/VAI-Lab/README.md

 - [ ] October/ November 2022: Public repo, API fixing, Testing
 - [ ] January 2023: Representative use case release
 - [ ] April 2023: Initial full release of manual pipeline
-- [ ] July/August 2023: Initial release of preliminary AI-Assistance
+- [ ] Fall 2023: Initial release of preliminary AI-Assistance
-- [ ] July/August 2023: Full technical paper release (Arxiv/full publication)

 # Get in Touch
 If you would like contribute, test, give feedback, or ask questions about this framework, we'd like to hear from you!